marianafm2004/41549_HCI_LogBookTemplate/stage1_context/competitors/Competitor Analysis Paprika.md

 ![procura de receitas](imagens/procura_receitas.jpg)
 ![receita](imagens/receita.jpg)
 ## Online Reviews
-this has changed, positively, my eating and food shopping experience.
+"this has changed, positively, my eating and food shopping experience.
 It removes so much hassle from deciding what to eat, creating a shopping list, adjusting quantities, importing recepies, stopping duplication, etc. Genius !
 I Hope the people behind it are really proud of it.
 And I love that fact it's one off fee to have 50+ recipies and not a subscription.
 I have been telling everyone i know how great it is.
-Only thing I'd like is a batch cooking option for the meal planner.
-Joanna Hobbs 31/12/2024.
+Only thing I'd like is a batch cooking option for the meal planner." - Joanna Hobbs 31/12/2024.